ucdavis-bioinformatics-training/2021-ASM-genome-assembly/Bacterial-taxonomy.md

 Stacy Yudina, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons.

-Such regions are target in phylogenetic studies to access different regions of the 16S rRNA, depending on the objective of the study.
+Such regions are target in phylogenetic studies, depending on the objective of the study.

 For our purpose here today, we want to recover from the genome the full length rRNA gene, that has ~ 1,500 bp.
 Typically, we will consider for species circumscription of two bacterial isolates if they have 98.7% of rRNA 16S gene identity.